Paisseon/paisseon/README.md

 Those are the two places where I actually see messages.
 GitHub issues don't give me notifications so I don't see/respond usually.
 Please understand that due to work, college, and possible timezone differences I may respond at weird times or after a long delay (usually less than 48 hours).

-### Currently in Development
+### Future Tweaks and Updates
 - \[All Tweaks] Depictions for non-Sileo package managers.
 Thanks to Bryce!
-- \[Carmilla] A video wallpaper tweak written in Swift/Orion.
-Haven't even started but I intend to make this.
+- \[Carmilla 1.0] A video wallpaper tweak written in Swift/Orion.
+Haven't even started but I intend to make this at some point.
-- \[CCCalc] Making a better fix with less bugs, I suppose.
+- \[CCCalc 2.0.2] Making a better fix with less bugs, I suppose.
-- \[CustomPass] Change the passcode numbers to whatever symbols you want.
+- \[CustomPass 1.0] Change the passcode numbers to whatever symbols you want.
 This might take a while as the other things here are higher priority.
-- \[DarkKeysReborn] Full rewrite, probably won't add anything new but the code was awful.
+- \[DarkKeysReborn 1.3] Full rewrite, probably won't add anything new but the code was awful.
-- \[Pandora] Coming soon?
+- \[Pandora 1.0] Coming soon?
 Multitasking tweaks are hard to make, but it will eventually be released in some form.
-- \[Satella] Possibly sandbox the receipt faker so it crashes less.
+- \[Satella 2.5.1] Possibly sandbox the receipt faker so it crashes less.
-- \[Vivy] Add option for Eliza-style colouring.
+- \[Vivy 1.3] Add option for Eliza-style colouring.

 ### Badges are pretty
 ![she/her pronouns pls](https://img.shields.io/badge/pronouns-she%2Fher-e91f63)